ThomasGareau/thomasgareau/_talks/talk5.md

 location: "Montréal, Québec, Canada"
 ---

 This presentation assesses access to integration services for recent immigrants in Québec, presented at the Pathways to Prosperity National Conference.
+Presented with V.-A. Mahéo.